 In the wake of the 2020 wildfires, the Oregon wine industry found it needed a facility to test for the effects of smoke on grapes and wine.
 Oregon State answered the call with a new laboratory to do the testing.

 Learn the most effective techniques for controlling insects, weeds and disease on wine grapes in Oregon.
 This comprehensive publication for growers covers strategies for controlling powdery mildew, botrytis bunch rot and spider mites, in addition to resources for organic growers.
 Easy-to-read tables list pesticide application rates and timing.

 National research team working on vineyard nutrition management

 Oregon State University is one of several institutions involved in developing better mineral nutrient guidelines and monitoring methods for commercial vineyards and wineries.
 The High Resolution Vineyard Nutrient Management Project Team consists of 14 scientists from seven institutions from across the US, and includes national and international collaborators.
-The project facilitates work in four main areas of vineyard nutrition, including 1) plant nutrition/product quality, 2) precision viticulture, 3) sensors and engineering, and 4) outreach and social science.
-Learn more about this project and get connected with the project team for future reports of the research progress.

 Ask an Expert is a way for you to get answers from the Oregon State University Extension Service.
 We have experts in family and health, community development, food and agriculture, coastal issues, forestry, programs for young people, and gardening.